gtm-templates-anto-hed/whitelist-values-of-variable/README.md

 You want to trigger tags only on some domains without having to make a long and unreadable domain name regex.
 You can easily built a list of authorized Hostname.

-Created a variable "Whitelist Values Of Variable"
+Create a variable "Whitelist Values Of Variable"

-In the variable Input, selected {{Page Hostname}}
+In the variable Input, selecte {{Page Hostname}}

 In the value listing table, enter your hostnames to authorize :